tdudgeon/simple-simulate-complex/README.md

 ## simulateComplexWithSolvent.py: Simulation with explicit solvent

 ```
-python simulateComplexWithSolvent.py protein.pdb ligand1.mol output 5000
+python simulateComplexWithSolvent.py -p protein.pdb -l ligand1.mol -o output -s 5000
 ```

-Build on the previous [simulateComplex.py]() example by including explicit solvent.
+Build on the previous [simulateComplex.py]() example by including explicit solvent and a periodic box.
-The system now has 58,052 atoms and takes quite a lot longer to simulate, almost 2 mins using my laptop's GeForce GTX 1050 GPU.
-A 1ns simulation takes just under one hour.
+The system now has 58,052 atoms and takes quite a lot longer to simulate.
+On my laptop's GeForce GTX 1050 GPU it takes almost 2 mins.
+A 1ns simulation takes just under one hour. (these were using OpenMM 7.4).
+On a newer Geforce RTX 3060 GPU (a modern mid-range gamers card) it takes just over half a minute, and the 1ns simulation takes approx 15 mins.

 Output is similar to the previous example.
 See the code for details and gotchas.

 ## Protein and ligand preparation

+*Note: these scripts have not yet been updated for OpenMM 77*

 The previous methods were a bit of a cheat as they used a protein that had been fully prepared for simulation.
 It's pretty unlikely you will start with a protein in that state.
 There are 2 scripts that